emk/subtitles-rs/substudy/README.md

 OPENAI_API_KEY=your-key-here
 ```

-Note that these features will cost you money.
+Note that the OpenAI-based features will cost you money.
 I pay about US$0.15 to transcribe a 22-minute episode of a TV show, and several cents to translate it.
 Your costs may vary, so pay attention to your billing limits!

 [openai-api]: https://platform.openai.com/signup